starfederation/datastar/site/static/md/reference/sdks.md

 # SDKs

 Datastar provides backend SDKs that simplify the process of generating [SSE events](/reference/sse_events) specific to Datastar.
-Every SDK must follow the [Architecture Decision Record](https://github.com/starfederation/datastar/blob/develop/sdk/README.md) document.
+If you'd like to contribute an SDK, please follow the [Contribution Guidelines](https://github.com/starfederation/datastar/blob/main/CONTRIBUTING.md#sdks).

 ## Clojure